 Go to Settings-->General-->Restrictions and tap 1234 or the code selected for you in the line added above, and voila, there you have it!

-Your feedback will be appreciated!
+Your feedback and support will be appreciated!

 Disclosure: This post explains how to change the forgotten restrictions passcode in order to use it to access the restrictions page of your device.
 It does not explain how to disable restrictions.